Teacher transfer options

 What will you do with a PCC Teaching education?

-Overall employment of kindergarten, elementary, middle and secondary school teachers is expected to increase over the next decade to replace an aging teaching workforce.
+Employment of kindergarten, elementary, middle, and secondary school teachers in the Portland area is expected to increase by 8.7% through 2027 according to the Oregon Employment Division.
 Science, math, special education, and bilingual teachers will be in great demand.

-Students can earn credits towards an Associate degree, which they can then transfer to a four-year public university or college in Oregon.
+You can earn credits towards an Associate degree to transfer to a four-year public university or college in Oregon.
 Education classes count toward the following degrees:

 - Associate of Science

 Teacher licensure programs

 The Oregon Teacher Standards and Practices Commission (TSPC) accepts most Education Department courses numbered 101 or above to meet relicensing requirements.
 Please contact TSPC directly via its website at tspc.state.or.us regarding your individual requirements.